 Did you notice that this post has a table of contents?
-This one was created with the Yoast Table of contents block, which automatically takes all of your (sub)headings and creates a table of contents with it.
+We added it using the Yoast Table of contents block, which automatically takes all of your (sub)headings and creates a table of contents with them.

 To guide readers to the right paragraphs, this Table of contents block creates hyperlinks for every heading in your text.
 People can just click this link in the table of contents and go to that part of your text.
-Another great thing about these hyperlinks is that you can use them to link to these parts of your text on other pages as well!
-Helping you direct users to the right information right away.
-And if there’s a (sub)heading you want to leave out, you can do so by clicking on this heading in the editor and removing its HTML anchor under the tab Advanced.
+So you can direct users to the right information right away.
+You can adjust whether the Table of contents block shows all of your (sub)headings, or limit it to show up to a specific depth, e.g. H1 and H2 headings only.

 Give an estimated reading time

-Of course, you can simply read your text and make an estimation of how much time people will need to read it, but there’s a faster (and more secure) way.
-Which is using the Estimated Reading Time block in Yoast SEO Premium.
+Of course, you can simply read your text and make an estimation of how much time people will need to read it.
+However, there’s a faster (and more secure) way.
+Use the Estimated Reading Time block in Yoast SEO Premium!

-When you add this block to your content, it will automatically calculate and display the estimated reading time based on the length of your article.
+When you add this block to your content, it automatically calculates and displays the estimated reading time based on the length of your article.
 You can safely add it any time during your writing, as this block will automatically update the estimated reading time.
-Even if you add some content at a later moment, the Estimated Reading Time block will always give an up-to-date insight into the length of your article.
+So even if you add more content later, the Estimated Reading Time block will always give an up-to-date estimation.
 Another great tool to manage the expectations of your readers!

 Help people navigate your content

-One of the ways your readers will determine how relevant your page is to them is by scanning the title, headings and introduction.
+One way your readers will determine how relevant your page is to them is by scanning the title, headings and introduction.
 Even before they land on your page, your meta description can also tell them what your page is about.
 So make sure to manage your readers’ expectations by being clear and honest in these elements of your page.

 Use descriptive titles and headings

 The title of your page needs to sum up its content with just a few words.
 We realize that this is a lot to ask and can sometimes even feel near to impossible.
-But try to take on your reader’s point of view who just wants to know if this page will contain the information they’re looking for.
+But try to take on your reader’s point of view: they just want to know if you have the information they’re looking for.
 What is the main subject of your page and what question are you answering?
-Determining this will help you come up with a descriptive and great page title that gives readers an idea of what they can expect.
+Determining this will help you come up with a great descriptive page title that gives readers an idea of what they can expect.

 Also be descriptive in your headings.
-Of course, it’s always great to use a catchy title or headings that will make readers curious about what they’re going to read.
+Of course, it’s always great to use a catchy title or headings that will make readers curious.
 But don’t be too cryptic and try to still keep them descriptive of your page’s content.
 This will help your reader understand what topics you will discuss on your page.
 It’s important to be thoughtful of how you use headings on your site.